 So, should neon colour schemes be used in web design?
 Well, if you want to, there is no reason why you shouldn’t.
 As long as you bear in mind these key considerations:

-- Choose neon accents- when it comes to neon colours, these are powerful, bright, bold and demanding.
+When it comes to neon colours, these are powerful, bright, bold and demanding.
 So choose only one neon colour, and use this to really emphasize features, as an accent colour, or as part of your illustrations or animations.
 If you use multiple neon colours, you could see a lot of colour clash, and your website could become unappealing or overwhelming for any of your potential customers.

-- Dark background- neon colours stand out in the dark.
+Neon colours stand out in the dark.
 So why not use a dark background to allow your neon features to truly shine and stand out?
 This could be anything from dark blue, to dark purple, to simple black. remember to use a text colour that stands out from the dark background, and to also increase the size of the text, and the white-space around the text, to make sure your text is easy to read.

-- Dont use other effects- for neon to really stand out, it needs to be alone.
+For neon to really stand out, it needs to be alone.
 So make sure you don’t combine the use of neon with any other styling effects or colour effects, as this will be too much, and the design will be too visually cluttered to really have an effect.

-- Check out neon imagery- Neon’s are not just for background highlights or accent colours.
+Neon colour’s are not just for background highlights or accent colours.
 They can also be incredibly effective as part of your imagery too.
 You can create original imagery by editing a real life image, and use neon colours to bring it to life.
 This can add a fun spark to the design as well.